elijahguy/Mod-1-Project-/README.md

 A sneaker Website to inform about Sneaker culture and why sneakers are a big deal today

 My Target audiance is people who love sneakers

+this is the sneaker api i used https://thesneakerdatabase.com/api/